tamoghna-dey/tsparticles/README.md

 ## Templates and Resources

-You can find some tsParticles related templates [here](https://github.com/tsparticles/templates).
+You can find some of the tsParticles related templates [here](https://github.com/tsparticles/templates).
 The templates are created for *Vanilla Javascript*, *ReactJS*, *VueJS*, *Angular*, *SvelteJS* and other frameworks.

-The templates will vary, new ones can be created or older ones updated with latest features or changed to a better style.
-Check them out once in a while.
+The templates will vary.
+New ones can be created or older ones updated with latest features or changed to a better style.
+Do check them out once in a while.

 If you created some good design with *tsParticles* feel free to submit a pull request with your cool template, you'll be credited as the template author!